Rohan-Agrawal029/TextUtils/README.md

 # TextUtils
-A Text Utilities website for common text utilities with Django backend This is a very basic Django kick-starter project
+A Text Utilities website for common text utilities with Django back.

+This is a very basic Django kick-starter project.